 - Believe that each of us holds the potential for positive change

 New Connections began as an outreach ministry for previously incarcerated people under the auspices of the St. Vincent DePaul Society.
-Sharing the vision of housing and re-entry services for formerly incarcerated women, Father Bill Bichsel, S.J.
-(Bix) and the Tacoma Catholic Worker Community enlisted volunteers to renovate the house in Tacoma’s Hilltop neighborhood specifically to meet the needs of this program.
+Sharing the vision of housing and reentry services for formerly incarcerated women, Father Bill Bichsel, S.J.
+(Bix) and the Tacoma Catholic Worker Community enlisted volunteers to renovate a house in Tacoma’s Hilltop neighborhood specifically to meet the needs of this program.

-Ann Flagg Cottage: named in honor of Sr. Ann Flagg, CSJP, who began welcoming homeless women at Guadalupe House in 1979.
+2013, Annie’s Cottage: This small, 2-bedroom home was named in honor of Sr. Ann Flagg, CSJP, who began welcoming homeless women at Guadalupe House in 1979.
 New Connections renovated the interior and welcomed the first guests into the family cottage in 2013.
-This small, 2-bedroom home provides shelter for women (with minor children) who face obstacles to housing based on a criminal background.
+Annie’s Cottage provides shelter for women (with minor children) who face obstacles to housing based on a criminal background.

-About the Tacoma Catholic Worker: Founded in 1989, the Tacoma Catholic Worker (TCW) manages the properties described above and continues Bix’s tradition of inviting others to engage in compassionate works.
-New Connections operates and maintains Irma Gary House and Ann Flagg Cottage; however, we are not charged for the use of the properties.
-In addition to this generous donation, TCW members welcome and support Irma Gary House and Ann Flagg Cottage residents in their return to community life.
+About the Tacoma Catholic Worker: Founded in 1989, the Tacoma Catholic Worker (TCW) manages the properties described in the paragraph above and continues the tradition of inviting others to engage in compassionate works.
+New Connections operates and maintains Irma’s Place and Annie’s Cottage; however, we are not charged for the use of the properties.
+In addition to this generous donation, TCW members welcome and support our residents in their return to community life.
 TCW continues to be an essential partner and ally to New Connections and those we serve.